-There are two selection rounds each year for entry to the Masters by research degree.
-All applications must be submitted and complete by the closing dates below to be considered for each round:
+There are two selection rounds each year for entry to the Master of Education (Research).
+All applications must be submitted and complete by the closing dates below to be considered for each round.

 We recommend you submit your application at least four weeks before the closing dates, just in case any additional documentation is required.

 Meeting the minimum entry requirements does not guarantee admission into the course, as entry to candidature is very competitive.

 You must provide an extended research proposal with your application.
 Research proposals should be 1,500 words for PhD applications and 1,000 words for all other graduate research degrees.

 They must succinctly address the following points under separate headings:

 - Aims of study: what's the proposed topic of your study and why is it important?
 What does your study want to achieve?
 What could your potential research questions be?

 - Key concepts and theories: briefly discuss key academic concepts and theories informing your study.

 - Approach and methodology: provide a brief overview of the approach and/or methodology you intend to use in your study.